escape-llc/yet-another-chart-component/README.md

 Yet another chart component.
 Also a play on the venerable "yacc" parser-generator tool.
 Yes, I've used it, and know all about LR(1) parsers!

 ## Demo It!
-The demo application in the solution is now available in [Windows Store](https://www.microsoft.com/store/apps/9P9XC6Z7R3BW) so you don't have to build it from source.
+The demo application in the solution is available in [Windows Store](https://www.microsoft.com/store/apps/9P9XC6Z7R3BW) so you don't have to build it from source.

 ## Get It!
 From *Package Manager Console*: